-To live with this, to live with the rise in hate crimes, to live with the sorrow that so many feel as they say goodbye to family members, to live with the fear of having your health care stripped from you or a loved one is to live with the knowledge that the America you knew, even with all its faults and need for change, may never be again.
+To live with this, to live with the rise in hate crimes, to live with the sorrow that so many feel as they say good-bye to family members, to live in fear of having your health care stripped from you or a loved one, is to live with the knowledge that the America you knew, even with all its faults and need for change, may never be again.
 This is hard to bear.

 To watch Hillary is a powerful painful reminder of how Americans penned this story.
 Their narrow fearful focus led them to forget what has made this nation great.

 Racism, sexism, xenophobia, and paranoia aren’t what has led us to enjoy the respect from around the world.
 Our compassion, our ability to embrace our differences, to celebrate our unique heritage and our willingness to open our doors to those seeking a better way of life, was the tale we once told.
 No longer.